-Adoption incarnates the Gospel with great vividness and clarity.
+Adoption incarnates the gospel with great vividness and clarity.
 Like a shadow it brings Jesus with you wherever you go - the grocery store, the restaurant and the even the food court at the mall.
-People can't help but stop and stare, question and wonder and clumsily fumble themselves through awkward and sometimes comical interactions with you - it's unlike anything they've personally comprehended and their attempts to put words to it are feeble at best.
-Yet, we have the words to offer them and the answers to provide them - His name is Jesus.
+People sometimes can't help but stop and stare, ask questions and wonder and clumsily fumble themselves through awkward and sometimes comical interactions with you - it's unlike anything they've personally comprehended and their attempts to put words to it are feeble at best.
+Yet, we have the words to offer them and the answers to provide them.

 The pulpit has been constructed, the audience is captive, the privilege to point to Him is humbling.

 Adoption preaches the gospel.
 It's our job to let it.

 - Faithfulness, Foster Care and Trusting God with the Rest

 - Five Responses to Common Things Often Said to Foster Parents

 - Surprised by Foster Care: Five Ways It's Not What I Thought It Would Be